antoniszczepanik/kanye-quotes/README.md

 This is a solution to some recruitment task in some company.
 It's a webserver with a simple API and a client which allows you to analyse arbitrary number of Kanye West quotes with regards to their sentiment.
-I had some time left so I decided to host it on my Raspberry :) It's avalable [here.](https://kanye.antoniszczepanik.com/)
+I had some time left so I decided to [host it on my Raspberry :)](https://kanye.antoniszczepanik.com/)

 ## How to run the project?
-To only requirement necessary to run the project is `Python 3.7+`.
-Only Python builtins are used!
+To run the project you will need `Python 3.7+`.

 Information on how to download and install Python could be found [here.](https://wiki.python.org/moin/BeginnersGuide/Download)
 If you want to jump straight to downloads here they are: